numical/my-finances/README.md

 ## Business Model
 * never loss-leading
-* primary income from user subscriptions
+* primary income from userInitial subscriptions
 * future income from data analysis (*: how does this work with zero knowledge? - see later)

 ## UI Demo